-Feng shui bagua (also called ba-gua or pakua) is one of the main tools used in feng shui to analyze the energy of any given space, be it home, office or garden.
-Basically, bagua is the feng shui energy map of your space that shows you which areas of your home or office are connected to specific areas of your life.
+Feng shui bagua (also called ba-gua or pakua) is one of the main tools used in feng shui to analyze the energy of any given space, be it home, office, or garden.
+Bagua is the feng shui energy map of your space that shows you which areas of your home or office are connected to specific areas of your life.

-Translated from Chinese, Bagua literally means "8 areas."
-These areas correspond to the most important areas of one's life, the areas that matter the most for one's... health and happiness.
-What are these areas exactly?
+Translated from Chinese, bagua literally means "8 areas."
+These areas correspond to the most important areas of one's life, the areas that matter the most for one's health and happiness.

-Here's what the ancient feng shui masters defined as the most important areas - the areas that make up the feng shui bagua.
+The ancient feng shui masters defined as the most important areas follow as:

 It is important to understand that there are two different ways, or feng shui school styles used to define the bagua of any space.
 There is the Classical, or Traditional feng shui school bagua, and then there is the BTB, or Western feng shui school bagua.

 Let's look at the basics of the Classical feng shui school bagua.
-This bagua style is based on the energy of the compass directions, so you need to take an accurate compass reading of your front door - several readings, actually - in order to correctly define the classical feng shui bagua of your home or office.
+This bagua style is based on the energy of the compass directions, so you need to take an accurate compass reading of your front door in order to correctly define the classical feng shui bagua of your home or office.

 Compass Reading for Classical Bagua

 If you want to apply the BTB, also called the Western feng shui bagua, the process is much easier.
-Basically, you need to divide the floor plan of your home (or office) in 9 equal squares, and each square will correspond to one of the 8 areas.
-The 9th square is called the Yin Yang point, or the Heart of the Home and it energetically relates to all bagua areas.
+You need to divide the floor plan of your home (or office) into 9 equal squares, and each square will correspond to one of the 8 areas.
+The 9th square is called the Yin Yang point or the Heart of the Home and it energetically relates to all bagua areas.

 Get Ready To Explore Your 8 Bagua Areas